University of KwaZulu-Natal: Westville campus

 Westville campus is in an environmental conservancy in Westville, about 10 km west of Durban.
 It was formerly the site of the University of Durban-Westville before the 2004 merger.
 Westville offers a range of degrees, and will soon be the main home of the disciplines of commerce and management.

 Nelson Mandela medical school

 Nelson Mandela medical school campus, created in 1950, was originally a racially segregated part of the University of Natal reserved for non-white students.

 It was one of the few tertiary institutions legally allowed to provide education to black people under apartheid.
 It was granted Nelson Mandela's name on its 50th anniversary in 2000.
 The medical school is the home of health sciences.

 Edgewood campus

 Edgewood campus is located in Pinetown, about 20 km west of Durban.
 The buildings originally formed the Edgewood College of Education, which was incorporated into the University of Natal in 2001.
-Edgewood is the main location of the university's Faculty of Education, current Dean is Prof Thabo, youngest Dean in South Africa and P-rated NRF researcher.
+Edgewood is the main location of the university's Faculty of Education, current dean is Prof Mgqwashu.